hcoop-504/cybersecurity-portfolio/ctf/linux-privilege-escalation-ctf-writeup.md

 **Objective:** Execute the provided script and identify any non-kernel privilege escalation vectors.

 **Actions Taken:**
-I ran the script from the home directory and examined the resulting LinPEAS output.
+I ran the script from the home directory and examined the LinPEAS output.
 The tool returned a wide range of system information and possible attack paths.

 **Tools/Commands Used:**